 The fruit is eaten by many species of birds, including bobwhite.
 Deer, raccoons, and squirrels relish the fruit as well.
 This tree is an early colonizer of old pastures and other once-disturbed landscapes that are reverting back to forest.

-The brown elfin, spring azure, and grapevine epimenis butterflies are especially fond of wild plum blossoms, and their emergence as adults is timed to coincide with the springtime blooming period of wild plum.
+Wild plums are a magnet for the earliest of springtime butterflies, bees, and other pollinators.
+The Henry's elfin and spring azure butterflies and grapevine epimenis moth are especially fond of wild plum blossoms, and their emergence as adults is timed to coincide with the springtime blooming period of wild plum, plus a handful of other early-blooming trees and shrubs.